-By creating this professional practice manual you will be establishing a valuable foundation for legal and ethical practice as a student and professional in the field.
+By creating this professional practice manual you will be establishing a valuable foundation for legal and ethical practice as a student intern and professional in the field.
 You will use the resources in this binder during the course as you evaluate cases and engage in problem solving and analysis of ethical dilemmas.
-All of the required content is available on the internet.
+All of the required content is available on the internet, in your text, and in the ethics codes.
 The development of this binder will serve as a significant step toward thinking ethically about the application of yourself to what you "do" and how you behave in professional contexts.
-Developing resources that you periodically update and maintaining a clear ethical problem solving process are necessary for work in the mental health or substance abuse field.

-Total possible points to be awarded for the PPM : 35
+Developing resources that you periodically update and maintaining a clear ethical decision making process are necessary for competent practice as a professional in the counselling and substance abuse fields.
+Total possible points to be awarded for the PPM : 35 discussion of the factors that need to be considered when working with couples, families, groups, and minors.
+Total possible points to be awarded : 5